How to use the Sub View Palette

 2. Viewing Images

-Clicking the [Import] button at the bottom right of the [Sub View] palette will display the dialog box.
+Tapping the Import button at the bottom right of the Sub View palette will display the Open dialog box.

-The imported image will be memorized even if CLIP STUDIO PAINT is closed, and will be displayed when opened again.
+The imported image will be saved even if Clip Studio Paint is closed, and will be displayed when the app is opened again.

-However, it will not be displayed when the file position or file name is changed, in which case the image has to be imported again.
+However, it will not be displayed when the file position or file name is changed, in which case the image will have to be imported again.

 3. Importing multiple images

-When multiple images are imported, clicking [To previous image][To next image] will switch the image to display.
+When multiple images are imported, tapping To previous image/To next image will switch the image to display.

 Display previews of all images registered (Ver.2.2 or later)